 Your credit history is a rate factor used by insurance companies to set rates.
 But not all states allow insurers to use it to determine your rates.
 California’s Proposition 103 doesn’t allow your credit score to affect your car insurance rates.
 Insurers also can’t cancel or deny your policy based on your credit history.

-Many insurance companies offer accident forgiveness as a benefit.
+Many insurers offer accident forgiveness as a benefit.
 Accident forgiveness is where your insurer won’t raise your rates after your first at-fault accident.
-The accident will still remain on your record, however.
+The accident will remain on your record, however.

 Canceling Your Policy